howdyai/botkit/docs/readme.md

 only when a valid response has been received.
 At least one of the patterns in the array must be marked as the default option, which will be called should no other option match.
 Botkit comes pre-built with several useful patterns which can be used with this function.
 See [included utterances](#included-utterances)

-Callback functions passed to `ask()` receive two parameters - the first is a standard message object containing the user's response to the question.
+Callback functions passed to `addQuestion()` receive two parameters - the first is a standard message object containing the user's response to the question.
 The second is a reference to the conversation itself.

 Note that in order to continue the conversation, `convo.next()` must be called by the callback function.
 This